Beautiful example of the art category 'Puri Patta' or Pilgrim's Souvenir from Jagannath Puri

 Hindus have four important pilgrimage spots -known as 'Chaar Dhaam' that a devout Hindu ought to visit during his lifetime.
 The Jagannath temple of Puri is one of them.

-The subject is the story of Krishna overpowering Sesh Nag
+The subject of the painting is the story of Krishna overpowering Sesh Nag

 Rare Red Ground.
 Painted Red on the back as well.